una/personal-goals/happy-moments/2016_happy-moments.md

 06/12/2016
 ---
 I woke up early today, went to the gym, then hung around West Austin for a bit.
 I ended up in Paper Source admiring all of the cards and cute trinkets/gifts/papers for way too long.

+06/13/2016
+---
+On the way to get mail, I ran into Alex in the elevator and he went with me.
+Turns out our cotton bureau shirts came in -- the ones with party parrot on them.
+We put them on when we got to my place and imitated the parrot.
+It's all captures on video.
+A beautiful video.

+06/14/2016
+---
+I'm headed to Amsterdam today with Alex!
+I worked throughout the day and on the airplane for all of the domestic legs of the flight.
+Felt pretty productive and like I was contributing a lot throughout the day.

+06/15/2016
+---
+Today Alex and I arrived in Amsterdam and it was also the day of the speaker dinner.
+Dinner was at this Belgian place that provided wine pairings with the tapas-style food.
+SO MUCH WINE was drank.
+They served 7 glasses with the meal, plus we got Belgian beer beforehand.

+06/16/2016
+---
+Today was the first day of the CSS Day conference!

+06/17/2016
+---
+After the conference (I did my Practical Blend Modes talk today for the first time), I went to a really rad speakeasy called Door 74 with Alex and 2 other people we met at the conference.
+It was *such* a great bar in Amsterdam, and the drinks were super unique and came in these beautiful containers (tiki glasses with red currant, skulls, one drink was out of a horn).
+We also went to a pretty nice bar after that one called Tales & Spirits across town.

+06/18/2016
+---
+Alex and I went to the flower market today (our last day in Amsterdam).
+We woke up way too late (oops) and ended up having a lunch that consisted of free cheese samples from all of the cheese stores :P I'm amazed at the variety of flowers here!